 Getting to the Sultanate Palace

-The Malacca Sultanate Palace is located at the foot of Saint Paul's Hill, conveniently at the end of a trail that leads straight from the ruins of Saint Paul's Church on higher ground.
+The Malacca Sultanate Palace is located at the foot of Saint Paul's Hill, conveniently at the end of a walking trail that leads straight from the ruins of Saint Paul's Church on higher ground.
 The immediate vicinity of the Sultanate Palace contains other museums covering the history and culture of Malacca and the Malays: the Stamp Museum, the Islamic Museum of Malacca, and the Malacca Architecture Museum.

 After exploring the interior of the Palace, you can exit at the central staircase again and head straight for the "Forbidden Garden" right across the palace, a botanical garden that purports to replicate the manicured recreational areas reserved for the Sultan's harem.